JustSift/ReSift/docs/introduction/quick-glance.md

 > These examples makes use of [React Hooks](https://reactjs.org/docs/hooks-intro.html).
 If you're not familiar with React Hooks, these examples may look a bit foreign as they are hooks idiomatic.
 >
-> We recommend using our hooks API but if you're not comfortable, we do offer a way to use this library with [React-Redux's `connect`](../TODO.md) for more compatibility.
+> We recommend using our hooks API, but if you're not comfortable, we do offer a way to use this library with [React-Redux's `connect`](../TODO.md) for more compatibility.

 `Person.js`